Prairie County Health Data

 What is the life expectancy in Prairie County?

-Life expectancy data for Prairie County is currently being processed from CDC records.
+Life expectancy data for Prairie County is not available in the current dataset.

 How does Prairie County health compare to the Montana average?